 The first step in the inpatient alcohol rehab process is an initial evaluation.
-During this evaluation, a healthcare provider will ask questions about your medical history, drinking habits, and any substance abuse problems you may have.
+During this evaluation, a healthcare provider will ask questions about your medical history, drinking habits, and any drug abuse problems you may have.
 They will also perform a physical examination.

 Step 2.
 Detoxification

 The next step in the inpatient alcohol rehab process is detoxification.
 You must completely stop drinking alcohol to detoxify your body.
 This can be difficult and uncomfortable, but it is necessary to start the recovery process.
-During alcohol detox, medical staff will closely monitor you, and you may be given medications to help manage withdrawal symptoms.
+Medical detox is designed by your treatment provider in a way that ensures your wellness and prevents relapse.

 This is especially important when it comes to managing alcohol withdrawal symptoms.
 Alcohol withdrawal can be mentally and physically challenging, but treatments and therapies can help make the process more bearable.

 Step 3.
 Treatment

-After you have detoxified your body, you will begin treatment.
-Many treatment options are available, and your care will be based on your individual needs.
+After you have detoxified your body, you will begin inpatient alcohol treatment.
+Many treatment options are available, with different levels of care based on your individual needs.

-Cognitive behavioral therapy (CBT)
+Cognitive Behavioral Therapy (CBT)

 CBT helps you identify and change the thoughts and behaviors that contribute to your drinking problem.
 This is achieved by having multiple therapy sessions with a counselor.
 In each session, you will discuss your drinking habits and any problems.
-You will also work on developing new coping skills to deal with triggers and cravings.
+(8)

-Dialectical behavior therapy (DBT)
+Dialectical Behavior Therapy (DBT)

 Dialectical behavior therapy teaches the patient two primary skills: acceptance and change.
 Many people suffering from addiction have difficulty accepting their problem, and DBT helps the patient accept their situation and work towards change simultaneously.
-This type of therapy often uses group sessions in addition to individual sessions.
+(9)

 Since alcoholism often affects more than just the individual, family therapy can be essential to treatment.
 In family therapy sessions, you will discuss how alcoholism has affected your relationships, and you will also work on developing new communication and conflict-resolution skills.
-This type of therapy can benefit the patient and their loved ones.

 Support groups are one of the most common steps in alcohol addiction recovery.
 In group therapy sessions, you will share your stories and experiences with others going through similar things.